 Last weekend, some of our highly motivated team members took part in the Great Manchester Run to support their chosen charities.
 Our runners didn’t lose their enthusiasm despite the rain.
 For some, it was the first time doing a 10km run!

 Sonia raised money for Made With Hope, a local Manchester charity founded only in 2013 and already doing great work to help alleviate poverty in Tanzania, Africa.
 In 2015, they built an orphanage and completed various projects to improve sanitation too.
-Her funding will help building a secondary school nearby, so that local children don’t have to walk 8km each way to their nearest, overcrowded government school.
+Her funding will help to build a secondary school nearby so that local children don’t have to walk 8km each way to their nearest, overcrowded government school.
 Sonia commented: “If I thought this 10km run was difficult in the cool Manchester rain, imagine how challenging two 8km walks would be in the dry, African heat every day!”